-3 Data Skills You Need to Thrive Today
+3 Data Skills You Need to Thrive in an AI-Driven World

 They say data is the new oil, but like the “peak oil” theory from decades ago, maybe we’ve reached “peak data.”
 Everyone nowadays is “data-driven,” secretly aspiring to be a data scientist, the “hottest job of the 21st century.”
 But the challenge today isn’t being data-driven — it’s being data-fluent: optimally using data to communicate more efficiently and with greater impact.
 And companies are responding.
 Bloomberg, Adobe, Guardian Insurance, and other companies have implemented data science academies to help employees in all disciplines learn how to analyze data.
 Data-infused mathematical models, meanwhile, pervade our lives and have become what one business journalist calls “weapons of math destruction … that threaten to rip apart our social fabric.”
 To put it bluntly, every knowledge worker today is swimming in statistics and diving deep into data — but you’re more likely drowning in it.
 By keeping three simple principles in mind, you can stop drowning in data and begin using it as a life vest — one that bolsters your ideas and brings clarity to your story.

-By keeping three simple principles in mind, you can stop drowning in data and begin using it as a life vest — one that bolsters your ideas and brings clarity to your story.
+The solution isn’t more data or better tools.
+By keeping three simple principles in mind, you can stop drowning in data and start using it as a life vest — one that bolsters your ideas and brings clarity to your message.

 more-data1.
 More data does not necessarily lead to better insight

-In his book The Tyranny of Metrics, historian Jerry Muller describes two common problems with today’s obsession with data:
+In The Tyranny of Metrics, historian Jerry Muller describes two critical problems with our data obsession:

 breathe-life2.
 Breathe life into your numbers